ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/tutorial_create_ip_core_driver.rst

 This tutorial creates an software driver for the :ref:`AXI_testIP`.
 Only a part of the functionality of :ref:`AXI_testIP` is implemented here, i.e., the multiplication of two integer values on the PL.
 The driver takes two integer values as input, writes them to the PL and reads the result.
+The implementation is done in way that implements the driver and the :ref:`unit_tests` in parallel.

 .. note:: This example is purely for understanding how to write the driver, using the PL for simple integer multiplication is much slower than just doing it on the PS.